DomoApps/domo-developer-portal/docs/Apps/App-Framework/Tools/phoenix.md

 If you are looking to build a Domo Dev Studio app that can query data from Domo and visualize it with Phoenix, please refer to the official [Starter Kit](https://github.com/DomoApps/StarterKit).

-## Usage
+## Installation

-First, install the library:
+The Phoenix library is available on npm: [@domoinc/domo-phoenix on npm](https://www.npmjs.com/package/@domoinc/domo-phoenix).

 ```sh
 npm install @domoinc/domo-phoenix
 ```

+## Usage

-You can then import and use the library in your project:
+Import and use the library in your project:

 ```javascript
 import { Chart, CHART_TYPE, DATA_TYPE, MAPPING } from '@domoinc/domo-phoenix';